Shivamxeric/chat/README.md

 - React.js: JavaScript library for building user interfaces.
 - Node.js: JavaScript runtime environment for running server-side code.
 - Socket.io: Real-time engine for WebSockets to enable real-time communication between clients and server.
-- Tailwind/CSS: Markup and styling for the frontend.
+- Tailwind/CSS: Markup and styling for the front end.

 ---